Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: The Layer-Oriented Converse Bound

-We will call such subset \emph{a layer}.
-Note that the union of two layers is also a layer.
-The trivial layers are $\mY$ and $\emptyset$.
-Since a layer is equiprobable for all inputs, its probability is contributed to the overall quantile order ($\rho$ in \eqref{eq:cvb}).
+\end{proposition} \begin{proof} Since a layer is equiprobable for all inputs, its probability contributes to the overall quantile order ($\rho$ in \eqref{eq:cvb}).
 One can construct a local maximum-oriented distribution over a layer $\mL$ and obtain a \emph{layer-oriented distribution}.
 That is,